At The Original Ninfa's on Navigation Boulevard in Houston, Texas, the tacos al carbon (beef fajitas) are the star of the show.

 Thankfully, we were only there for about five minutes before we could be seated at a table in the middle of the room with the bar.
 In addition to the indoor dining, there were several covered patios.

 We nibbled on house-made tortilla chips and salsa while reading over the extensive menu.

-To awaken our taste buds, we got a pair of margaritas, but my watermelon marg turned out to be a little too sweet for me.
+We got a pair of margaritas to awaken our taste buds, but my watermelon marg turned out to be a little too sweet.